gordwilling/gordwilling.github.io/_posts/2019-01-15-typescript-a-good-part-2.md

 layout: post
 title:  "TypeScript: A Good Part - Part 2 of 4"
 ---
-# TypeScript: A Good Part - Part 2 of 4

 ## Recap

 Recall in [part 1][part1] we developed an API for searching and sorting HTML tables.
 While satisfied with our work, opportunities for code reuse had presented themselves.